 Figure 1: Build and Buy Considerations for AI Efforts Across the Organization

-This blog post unpacks 5 reasons why for most companies looking to establish sustainable AI for decades to come, building an Enterprise AI platform is likely an insurmountable challenge.
+This blog post unpacks five reasons why for most companies looking to establish sustainable AI for decades to come, building an Enterprise AI platform is likely an insurmountable challenge.
 So, instead of asking yourself how to build an AI platform, ask yourself why you should consider the more scalable option — finding an end-to-end option that covers the entire lifecycle.

 1. Rapid Evolution of Data Science & ML Technologies

 The data science and machine learning technology revolution is exciting, with the rapid acceleration of new technologies disrupting at massive scale.
 Companies that are agile and able to adapt to the pace of the revolution succeed and have a leg up among their competition, while large organizations that struggle to pivot their efforts often struggle to keep up.

 To understand how complex and fast-moving the landscape is, look no further than Technoslavia, a rapidly evolving nation of shifting tectonic plates and islands changing every year since 2015 (Figure 2).

 This furious pace of innovation means AI platforms need to be up-to-date — a very costly exercise that requires constant focus and foresight into emerging technologies.
 These additional opportunity costs must be considered when building a homegrown AI platform.